Azure-Samples/active-directory-verifiable-credentials-dotnet/4-externalid-verifiedid/README.md

 1. Applications: Add Applications: Add the application you registered previously

 Test run the user flow to see that it works.
 Select https://jwt.ms/ as Reply URL, id token as Response type

-### Setup Verified ID

-Setup Verified ID in your tenant using the [quick setup](https://learn.microsoft.com/entra/verified-id/verifiable-credentials-configure-tenant-quick) method.
-Note that the Advanced setup method isn't supported.
-A requirement for using the quick setup is that you have registered a [custom domain](https://learn.microsoft.com/en-us/entra/fundamentals/add-custom-domain) for the tenant.

-### Create a Verified ID custom credential

-Create a custom credential named `NorthwindAirlinesDigitalCard` using the display and rules definitions available [here](Credential%20Definitions)

 ### Azure subscription